EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 c.
 The registration shall expire 24 months after the date of issuance, and it shall not be renewable.

 d.
-Termination of Enrollment; Status of Registration
+Termination of Training

 e.
 A pharmacy technician candidate shall notify the board, in writing, no later than 10 days following a change of mailing address.
 The written notice shall include the candidate’s name, registration number, and old and new addresses.

 f.
 A pharmacy technician candidate shall notify the board, in writing, no later than 10 days following a change in location(s) of employment.
-The written notice shall include the candidate’s name, registration number, and name, address, and permit numbers for old and new employers.
+The written notice shall include the candidate’s name, registration number, and pharmacy name, address, and permit numbers for old and new employers.

 C. Practical Experience